 Now that the school year has begun, you may be having some questions or concerns about homework.
 Homework provides many benefits for students.
 It helps to reinforce lessons taught during the day.
 Homework can help to develop study skills that can be used throughout the student’s life.
 It can help to teach students time management, independence and responsibility.
 Your student should be spending about 30 minutes to one hour each day with homework.
 Reading is always encouraged and should be a part of a daily routine for every student.
 Listed below are 12 homework tips that will help you and your student(s) to be successful at doing homework and ultimately lead to greater success academically.

-- Stay informed.
+Stay informed.
 Talk with your student's teacher.
-Make sure you know the purpose of homework and what your student's class rules are.
+Make sure you know the purpose of homework and what are your student's class rules.